42 Best Apps for Learning Mandarin Chinese in 2026

 With ChineseSkill, you can learn up to HSK 4 by combining games, videos, and audio posted by native speakers.

 Expert educators developed the curriculum to provide a well-rounded learning experience.
-Besides 100’s grammar rules and sentence formation patterns, you will learn more than 1000s of helpful and relevant words and characters.
+In addition to 100 grammar rules and sentence formation patterns, you will learn thousands of helpful and relevant words and characters.

 It offers games, native-speaker video and audio recordings, character writing practice, speech recognition exercises, and more to help you absorb all this information.

-They present characters in simplified and traditional forms, so you can customize your understanding.
-Pinyin can also be enabled or disabled according to your preferences.
+They present characters in simplified and traditional forms so you can customize your understanding.
+You can also turn pinyin on or off as you prefer.

 Price: Freemium.
 A few initial programs are free to try.
-Later, you pay to get more lessons and features.
-It has many In-App purchases, ranging from $12.99 a month to $299.99 lifetime.
+Later, you pay to access more lessons and features.
+Many In-App purchases range from $12.99 per month to $299.99 for life.

 Reading and speaking are the two most necessary and practical ways to improve your Chinese skills.
 And LingQ shines on both!

 The app uses SRS to teach dozens of languages, including Mandarin.
 You can learn Chinese by engaging yourself in easy-to-understand content!
-All terms have authentic Chinese speakers to help you speak and listen.
+Authentic Chinese speakers teach all terms to help you speak and listen.

 You can pick what to study.
-Besides the massive library, you can import anything to make into interactive lessons.
-For example, a novel, YouTube videos, songs, emails, and books.
+Besides the massive library, you can import anything into interactive lessons—for example, a novel, YouTube videos, songs, emails, and books.
 The choice is infinite.

-Price: LingQ free plan has basic lessons and features to get you started.
-For paid, you have Premium and Premium Plus.
-The cost varies from $7.99 to $39.99 per month, depending on the selected plan and duration.
+Price: The LingQ free plan includes basic lessons and features to get you started.
+For paid services, you have Premium and Premium Plus.
+The cost ranges from $7.99 to $39.99 per month, depending on the selected plan and duration.

 iTalki is an online language teaching platform.
 It allows you to learn one of the 100 languages, including Mandarin, from a professional online tutor.

-You can choose from over 100s Chinese teachers for 1-on-1 tutoring based on your goals and interests.
-If unsure, you can read their profile and reviews for shortlisting.
+You can choose from over 100 Chinese teachers for 1-on-1 tutoring based on your goals and interests.
+If unsure, you can read their profile and reviews to help with shortlisting.

-iTalki is an ideal platform to learn Chinese through a live teacher from anywhere you want.
-You can also be free to select any time of the day and night.
+Like Preply, iTalki is an ideal platform for learning Chinese with a live teacher from anywhere.
+You can also choose any time of the day or night.
 It entirely depends on you.

-Price: Unlike other Chinese apps, iTalki does not have a fixed price as it depends on the instructor.
-It gives total freedom to the trainers to set their own hourly fees per their profile, experience, and lessons.
-Usually, it ranges between $8 to $30 per hour, depending on many factors.
+Price: Unlike other Chinese apps, iTalki does not have a fixed price, as it depends on the instructor.
+It allows trainers to set hourly fees based on their profile, experience, and lessons.
+Usually, it ranges from $8 to $30 per hour, depending on several factors.

 Final Words: Best apps for learning Mandarin